OUR CORE VALUES

 The work around our justice, equity, diversity, and inclusion initiatives is thanks to a cohort of many stakeholders spearheaded by the Nationwide Leadership Council (NLC) DEI Committee and Big Brothers Big Sisters of America DEI Champions Committee.

-Big Brothers Big Sisters of America conducts ongoing webinars entitled Race, Relationships, and Resources led by Tanya Gibson, VP of DEI & HR.
+Big Brothers Big Sisters of America conducts ongoing webinars entitled Race, Relationships, and Resources.
 These webinars are curated with relevant topics to inspire, engage, and empower our staff, Bigs, Littles and their families, and every community member to be a success partner in conversations regarding a variety of topics relevant to Justice, Equity, Diversity, and Inclusion.
 These webinars provide a necessary space for our communities to engage in discussions that are important and transformative in empowering young people.

 Teaming up with Big Brothers Big Sisters to reduce barriers and improve access to opportunities for youth.

 Preparing youth for career success through our Beyond School Walls program and closing digital divide for under-resourced communities.

 The trail is for everyone; Big Brothers Big Sisters partner committed to creating equitable access to safe spaces, like the outdoors.

 Committed to advance racial and social equity in communities we serve together nationwide.

 President & CEO of BBBS of Metro Atlanta, Kwame Johnson

 Kwame Johnson, President and CEO of Big Brothers Big Sisters of Metro Atlanta, discusses how the power of mentorship combats youth incarceration.